dirkstrauss/Apress/README.md

 ## Discards
 C# 7 saw the introduction of discards.
 This is a really welcome addition to the language.
 It allows you to tell the compiler that you do not care about the value of a specific variable.
 Discards is therefore a dummy or temporary variable that is not going to be used at all in your application.

+# Chapter 2 - Exploring C#

+## Using and Implementing Abstract Classes
+When we use the abstract modifier in a class declaration, we are actually saying that the class we are creating is only the basic base class of other classes.
+This means that any members marked as abstract or that are included in the base class have to be implemented by the derived classes (classes that use the base class).